SystemSpace/Compendium/compendium.rst

 I've come to the conclusion that the entirety of Systemspace is probably entirely deterministic due to the lack of randomness.
 Would you say this is true?
   Up to a point, yes.

+Are most timelines started with a different seed code, and results are predetermined through the auroraic equivalent of a "Rand{}" function?
+  Sort of.

 What is the smallest system?
   Some people do code golf with Systems.
 The smallest one has used 0.4 hA.